How to watch Kayo Sports on your TV: A step-by-step guide

 Step 3: Once you have received your Chromecast dongle in the mail, plug it into an available HDMI slot in the back of your Smart TV.
 You will also need to run power to the dongle.
 The most elegant solution is to use a nearby USB port, but otherwise a standard wall outlet will do the job.
 Cables for both options are supplied in the box.

 Step 4: Turn on your TV and use your remote to change the input source to the HDMI number in which you just inserted the Chromecast dongle.
 You should see the Chromecast setup page, which will include your Chromecast ID.
-Stream movies and TV shows on the big screen in high definition quickly and easily with Google's Chromecast.

 Buy Google Chromecast 2 from The Good Guys